 Japanese sweet flag (Acorus gramineus) is a striking little aquatic plant that tops out at about 12 inches (31 cm.).
 The plant may not be statuesque, but the golden-yellow grass provides plenty of bright color in soggy garden spots, along streams, or pond edges, in semi-shady woodland gardens-- or nearly any area where the plant's moisture requirements are met.
 It is a good choice for stabilizing the soil in damp, erosion-prone soil.
 Read on for more information about Japanese sweet flag.

 Arorus Sweet Flag Info

 Japanese sweet flag, also known as Calamus, is native to Japan and China.
-It is a cooperative, slow-spreading plant that attains a width of 2 feet in about five years.
-Miniature greenish-yellow blooms appear on spikes in spring and early summer, followed by tiny red berries.
+It is a cooperative, slow-spreading plant that attains a width of 2 feet (61 cm.) in about five years.
+Miniature greenish yellow blooms appear on spikes in spring and early summer, followed by tiny red berries.
 The grassy leaves emit a sweet, rather spicy aroma when crushed or stepped on.
 Sweet flag is hardy to USDA plant hardiness zones 6 through 9, although some Acorus sweet flag info indicates the plant is tough enough for zones 5 through 11.